guilmont/GP-Tool/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-### Windows binaries

-GP-Tool (GUI + libraries) is pre-compiled for Windows 10 (x64).
-Just download the binaries zip-file, extract it and you are good to go.

 ### Source code

 1. Clone the repo.
 As I include several sub-modules as vendors, recursive clone is needed.